logo

 “And you do know how easily I get mad!
 Do you?”
 I hissed threateningly.

 “Okay, okay, goddamnit!”
 He backed out quickly.
 “You don’t have to be so touchy, dude!
 You’ll know even without me telling you anyway.
-When the time comes, I’ll simply disappear from the elevator for a while.
-This guy’s lousy with dope, man.
-I won’t miss my chance!”
+When the time comes, I’ll simply disappear from the elevator for a while because this guy’s lousy with dope!
+I wouldn’t miss my chance with him.”

-I frowned because I didn’t see how his disappearing from the elevator suited me.
-When I noticed he had disappeared, it was going to be too late for me!
+I frowned because I didn’t see how his disappearance from the elevator suited me.
+When I noticed he was missing, it would be too late.

 “Didn’t you just say you had seen the guy just once?
 Did you lie to me?”
 I asked him angrily and suddenly hit him with the Colt across his mouth.
 His upper lip immediately split open, and a gush of blood spurted all over his face.
-I hated it, but I had no other option.
-Obviously, the jerk didn’t take me seriously enough, so I had to change my approach again.
+I hated doing that, but I had no other option.
+Obviously, the jerk didn’t take me seriously enough.

 “Why did you do it?”
 The bellhop screamed and cuddled at the foot of the bed, terrified.

 I slowly put my face closer to his and looked him in the eyes.
-He was trembling with fear and wanted to pull further back, but there was nowhere he could go.
+He was trembling with fear and wanted to pull further back, but he couldn’t go anywhere.

-“Listen to me very carefully!”
-I said to him in an icy voice.
-“I’ll ask you a couple of questions now, and then I will let you go.
-But it’s up to you what condition you’ll be in.
-So think twice before answering!
+“Listen to me very carefully, you fuck!”
+I said in an icy voice.
+“I’ll ask you a couple of questions now, and then I may let you go.
+It’s entirely up to you what condition you’ll be in, though.
+So I suggest you think twice before answering!
 Got it?”

 He held his lips in his right hand, frightened, and looked at me without answering.
 His eyes were wide open, which was kind of creepy because his pupils were so damn small.

-“Your boss clearly has business relationships with the boss of Eternity,” I went on without waiting for his reply.
+“Your boss clearly has close business relationships with the boss of Eternity,” I continued without waiting for his reply.
 “And it’s clearly not just about clients.
 There’s something else, and this hotel is a front for it.
 I wanna know what it is!”

 The bellhop swallowed dryly.